 How to Get to Voidokilia Beach

 The beach is located in the southwest region of mainland Greece, about 30 minutes from Pylos, the largest town in the area.
-If you are staying in Athens, buses do leave to Kalamata every three hours.
+If you are staying in Athens, buses do leave for Kalamata every three hours.
 From there you will need to catch another bus or taxi to reach Voidokilia Beach.

-Navagio Beach, otherwise known as Shipwreck Beach is another of the most photographed spots in all of the Greek Islands.
+Navagio Beach, otherwise known as Shipwreck Beach, is another of the most photographed spots in all of the Greek Islands.
 This beautiful sheltered piece of heaven easily makes the list of the best beaches in Greece.

 How to Get to Navagio Beach

 Navagio Beach is located on the western coast of Zakynthos in the Ionian Sea.
 The cove itself can only be reached by boat which one can take from the small port of Porto Vromi.
 Boats leave every hour and the trip takes roughly thirty minutes to reach Navagio Beach.

 *Editor’s Note: While the cliffs might be a great place to get a photo and views of the beach, they are prone to erosion and many people have fallen from the cliffs.
 Do not go past the designated viewing platform.

 READ MORE: 15 Cool Things To Do in Zakynthos Greece

 Next up is Diamandi Beach, another jewel in the crown of Skiathos.
 If visited outside of the highs of the tourist season, Diamandi Beach can be your very own little piece of paradise.
 This small secluded beach offers beautiful sand and turquoise blue waters to swim in.

 Regrettably, however, in the high season (July and August) day trips drop tourists on the beach so it does lose a bit of its allure.
 During any other months however, Diamandi Beach ranks up there with the best beaches in Greece.